Ruwen-Yi/Curriculum-Mapping-Tool/README.md

 # Team-07 Curriculum mapping tool

 This project will develop a tool to visualise the courses in the Computer Science curriculum, identifying their connections, level, and degrees they are being taught in.
+For files of project management, please check the branch "project-management".